 - Makes 12 balls.

-If you want to prepare a lot these arancini for a party ahead of time, you can freeze them for a later day.
+If you want to prepare a lot of these arancini balls for a party ahead of time, you can freeze them for a later day.